 As a prospective franchisee, satisfaction is an incredibly important factor to consider when researching your options.
 Seeking out a brand that looks at the franchisee/franchisor relationship as a partnership can help ensure your long-term success and happiness.

-“Find a franchise whose mission you believe in and build a relationship with the franchisor as if you are a partner to the brand,” instructed Randall Clark, CEO of Sola Salon Studios.
+“Find a franchise whose mission you believe in and build a relationship with the franchisor as if you are a partner to the brand,” instructed Randall Clark, CEO of Sola Salons.
 “We are here to serve our franchisees.
 If we can serve them correctly, then we all win.”

 Brands that prioritize franchisee satisfaction understand that it is a critical component to franchise success.
 “Franchisee satisfaction is everything in a franchise organization,” said Nick Titus, VP of marketing at Minuteman Press International.
 “If your franchise owners aren’t happy and aren’t doing well, then you won’t be around long in the world of franchising.
 Investing in franchisee satisfaction has helped us improve our system, improve relationships and ultimately grow our business.”